The biography of Poul Henningsen by Bianca Killmann for TAGWERC

 Biography of Poul Henningsen

-Training and first drafts
+Training and first designs

 Exhibition and award